-James Muriuki is a Nairobi-based artist who primarily works with photographic media.
-His practice constantly revolves around the transition of society and the development of rapidly evolving urban spaces.
-Often exploring the confluence of interdependent happenings in an ever- changing social landscape, Muriuki utilises the forms of architecture and structures as visual metaphorical symbols.
-Presently, he is experimenting with motion, video, sound and other alternative methods of exploring the many incarnations surrounding the photographic medium.
+James Muriuki is a Nairobi-based artist who works primarily with photographic media.
+His practice revolves around the transition of society and the development of rapidly evolving urban spaces.
+Often exploring the confluence of interdependent happenings in an ever-changing social landscape, Muriuki utilises forms of architecture and structures as visual elements as well as metaphorical symbols in order to question the viewer.